Meghanadiwakar/PE2/README.md

 # website html css
-This is a simple restaurant website using html and css
+This is PE1 excercise of java
 ## Steps